OpenSmallworld/magik-vscode/README.md

 * Requires Magik to be running in the VS Code integrated terminal.
 * Requires the utility procs to be loaded from vscode_dev.magik.
 * VS Code must be included in your Path (e.g. 'C:\Program Files\Microsoft VS Code\bin').
+* Need Node.js to install in the extension dependencies.

 ## Extension Settings